Battle of Neretva (film)

 Battle of Neretva (Bitka na Neretvi) is a 1969 Yugoslavian epic partisan film.
 Written by Stevan Bulajić and Veljko Bulajić, and directed by Veljko Bulajić, it is based on the true events of World War II.
 The Battle of the Neretva was due to a strategic plan for a combined Axis powers attack in 1943 against the Yugoslav Partisans.
 The plan was also known as the Fourth Enemy Offensive and occurred in the area of the Neretva river in Bosnia and Herzegovina.

 Battle of Neretva is the most expensive motion picture made in the SFR Yugoslavia.
 It was nominated for the Academy Award for Best Foreign Language Film, the year after Sergei Bondarchuk (playing the role of Martin in Neretva) won the honour for War and Peace.
 The score for the English-speaking versions was composed by Bernard Herrmann.
 Its soundtrack was released by Entr'acte Recording Society in 1974.
-It was re-released on Southern Cross Records on CD.
+It was later re-released by Southern Cross Records on CD.

 One of the original posters for the English version of the movie was made by Pablo Picasso, which, according to Bulajić, the famous painter agreed to do without monetary payment, only requesting a case of the best Yugoslav wines.

-Synopsis

-In 1943, Adolf Hitler orders the final destruction of the Yugoslav Partisans.
-This forces them and thousands of refugees to begin a trek northward through the Bosnian Mountains.
-Their goal is to reach the bridge at Neretva in order to escape.
-Their trip is fraught with danger every step of the way and they have to face German tanks, Italian infantry, Chetnik Cavalry, strafing airplanes, disease and natural elements.
+Plot

+The narrative unfolds against the backdrop of World War II in Yugoslavia, depicting the dynamics between German forces, Italian units, Chetniks (supporters of the Royal Yugoslav government), and Partisans (supporters of the People's Republic of Yugoslavia led by Tito).

+The story begins with a German tank column advancing into Yugoslavia, while Partisan supporters march through the streets.
+Three siblings, Danica, Novak, and Vuko, are caught in the midst of the conflict.
+General Lohring briefs his commanders on battle plans, emphasizing the importance of attacking from the north.

+The Partisans face fierce resistance, leading to retreat plans.
+They aim to cross the Neretva river to the east while rescuing the wounded and sick.
+Meanwhile, German and Italian forces intensify their attacks, leading to civilian casualties and refugee crises.

+The narrative highlights the moral conflict within the Italian army, as Capitano Rossi questions their role as aggressors.
+Eventually, he defects to the Partisans.
+Battles ensue in Prozor and Jablanica, with successes and losses on both sides.

+General Lohring seeks to annihilate the Partisans quickly, but they continue to evade capture.
+The destruction of the Neretva bridge bewilders the Germans, and they realise the Partisans are advancing north.
+Colonel Krenzer's division faces intense combat, while the Partisans prepare to encircle the Chetniks.

+In a decisive battle at the old cemetery, many Partisans, including Danica and Novak, sacrifice their lives to encircle and force the surrender of the Chetniks.
+The Partisans retreat eastward, leaving heavy equipment behind.
+The journey is arduous, with many succumbing to exhaustion and illness along the way.